kevinmatthes/contributing/.docs/software_requirements.md

 built and installed as intended.
 These requirements will be listed and explained in the following.

-In case that there should be variable of the build routine which requires the concerning application, it will be named in parenthesis behind the software's name.
+In case that there should be a variable of the build routine which requires the concerning application, it will be named in parentheses behind the software's name.
 This enables users who would like to alter the application to easily adjust the corresponding variable accordingly.